State Veterans Advisory Committee

 Paul Lloyd, Chairman

 The SVAC meets monthly, the 1st Tuesday of each month, 5pm-7pm.
 Meetings are held in person at the Edward Cross Training Complex, 722 Riverwood Drive, Pembroke, NH.
-There is also an option to attend the meeting virtually.
-Meetings are open for the public to observe and guest speakers are often invited.
-Information to access the SVAC Zoom meeting is below.
+Meetings are open for the public and invited guests to observe.
+Speakers are often invited to give brief presentations.

 Meetings are posted on the legislative calendar.